These operational and documentation challenges are connected to broader

 - Paper notes

-This often creates confusion between teams.
+This often creates confusion between project stakeholders and operational teams.

-Inconsistent Documentation Standards
+2. Inconsistent Documentation Standards

 Different project teams frequently use:

-- Different naming systems
+- Different naming conventions

 - Different file structures